RetroRabbit/RGO-Server/README.md

    ![Screenshot 2024-03-12 130900](https://github.com/RetroRabbit/RGO-Server/assets/82169901/73545f25-ab5f-4e60-b929-6cd6d0fa781a)

 4. Paste a new INSERT statement and populate it with your information such as your email, name, and surname.
+It is important to note that the first email field should be populated with a personal or work email you're going to use to log into the RGO system, otherwise you won't have access to the system.
+The second email field can just be a dummy or additional email you'll make use of.

 5. Copy the SQL in the locally created script.